chaomodus/pris/README.md

 * Lists, denoted by [] or () containining a comma-separated list of values.
 * Dictionaries, denoted by {} containing a comma-separated list of key-value pairs.
 * Strings, enclosed with " or ', containing arbitrary strings, with pythonic escape characters.
+* Unenclosed strings which end at the end of the line.
 * Numbers, either decimal, hex or scientific (73, 1.2, 0xDEADBEEF and 1.7e23 are valid numbers).
 * Bools which are barewords in one of `true`, `false`, `True`, `False`, `TRUE`, `FALSE`, `t`, or `f`
 * Null values which are {}, [], () or `void`, `nil`, `None`, `null`, or `NULL`